duk3luk3/onion-py/README.txt

 Getting it into PyPi is planned.

-**Beware**: OnionPy has been developed and tested exclusively with Python 3.
-Please let Python 2 rest in peace forevermore.
+**Beware**: <del>OnionPy has been developed and tested exclusively with Python 3.
+Please let Python 2 rest in peace forevermore.</del> OnionPy is compatible with Python 2.7 upwards.

 Usage
 =====